 There is entirely a middle ground between the two positions, and you can do a lot to make both your own and your landlord’s life less stressful.
 When they see you putting in extra effort, they’re likely to be more amenable to the idea of you keeping a dog for apartment living.

 Unfortunately, the first thing you’ll have to contend with is a bite out of your wallet.
 In addition to large “pet deposits,” many landlords are electing to charge a “pet rent” — a non-refundable monthly fee.
 In most states, landlords have a great deal of discretion in this area, so you’re going to have to be prepared for this.
 However, check your state legislation carefully, as most states limit how much can be charged for both deposits and additional rent.
-Many landlords ban pets outright or ban certain breeds, and unfortunately, that’s something they’re typically within their rights to do.
+Many landlords ban pets outright or ban specific breeds, and unfortunately, that’s something they’re typically within their rights to do.

 Service animals are a different story altogether.
 It’s against federal law to charge extra for a service animal; however, landlords in many jurisdictions have the right to ask for proof of the animal’s status.